 Digital shock pumps provide sharper pressure accuracy when compared to analog inflators.
 As riders are dialing in their suspension tune, or trying to maintain a specific squish feel, it is helpful to have a clear number to aim for rather than a hashmark on a dial that can be difficult to line up precisely.

 While the pressure reading between different pumps can vary by 5-15psi (or more) on the same shock, the important factor is that a pump measures pressure consistently with itself.
 If the gauge reads the same number at the same pressure every time, it’s a worthwhile pump.

 We recently took a look at three different suspension inflators to identify their strengths and faults based on pressure accuracy, ease of use, bulk, hose-pressure loss, and any additional features they may include.

 For clarity, the hose-pressure loss is the amount of air that fills the hose and head of a pump when the air chuck is screwed onto a shock.
 That air is included in the pump’s pressure measurement, and it is the air that you hear leek out when you unscrew the pump from the suspension valve.

-To determine how much of the pressure reading is lost when the chuck is removed we simply pumped a fork up to 110psi, removed the air chuck completely, then screwed the chuck back on to see what was lost in the process of removing the pump.
+To determine if any pressure is lost when the chuck is removed we simply pumped a fork up to 110psi, removed the air chuck completely, then screwed the chuck back on to see what was lost in the process of removing the pump.
 Of course, the measurement is further obscured by the pump refilling the second time, but this process will give you a relatively accurate number to adjust your settings by.
-From there it is easy enough to account for this loss the next time we inflate the suspension.

 Lezyne Digital Shock Drive